Need a pipeline boost?

 Once you outline the stages, you can create ads that correlate to each stage in the journey.

-Remember when we said person-based ads give you a level of granularity that you can’t get with account-level targeting?
+Remember when we said contact-level ads give you a level of granularity that you can’t get with account-level targeting?
 This is exactly what we mean.

 Each individual prospect will progress through your buyer’s journey at their own pace, and Influ2 allows you to customize their ad experience based on their stage.